Herminos/Herminos/README.md

 <br>
 Welcome to Herminos's GitHub.
 <br>
-As you can see, I am a computer lover who wrote some small programs in C++.
+As you can see, I am a computer lover who wrote some small programs in C++(Or Java,C# and so on).
 <br>
 If you want more information about me, please go to [my personal website](https://www.herminos.site)
 <br>